haxxxton/perfect-bootstrap/README.md

 However, you can customise the variables used to generate Perfect Bootstrap but altering the included `grid.variables.less` located at `less/grid.variables.less`, then follow the details provided in the Contributing section.

 ##Contributing
-Pull Requests are actively encouraged for this project.
+Despite the name, Perfect Bootstrap claims to be anything but perfect; Pull Requests are actively encouraged for this project.
 Please install the node packages using `npm`
 ```
 npm install